 The Involved Party is dead, long live the Autonomous Agent!Robert II d’Uzès 1422, proclaiming Charles VII the King of France

-For example, the IBM BFMDW model, Teradata, and many in house Enterprise Data Models have an ill conceived concept of the Involved Party.
+For example, the IBM BFMDW model, Teradata, and many in-house Enterprise Data Models have an ill-conceived concept of the Involved Party.
 That ultimate supertype comingles the FIBO concepts of Autonomous Agent and Thing in Role.
 In FIBO and FIB-DM, you, the person are exactly one record in Autonomous Agent.
 You can have many Thing in Role records as a customer, employee, investor, and so on.
-The Person and her roles are separate concepts; rolling them up to a common supertypes is wrong and can lead to data integrity errors.
+The Person and her roles are separate concepts; rolling them up to a common supertype is wrong and can lead to data integrity errors.
 Likewise, FIBO differentiates between Product and Service.
 The Service is not a subtype of product!

-The EDM Council publishes a normative and an informative version of the financial industry-standard.
+The EDM Council publishes a normative and informative version of the financial industry standard.
 Starting with the April 2020 release, commercial licenses receive an informative FIB-DM DEV model derived from the FIBO Development version.
 The informative model adds two thousand five hundred entities and new modules for loans, corporate actions, funds, and business processes.